kubevirt/kubevirt/docs/devel/networking.md

 There are 2 knobs that impact the configuration of the masquerade binding:
   - `ports`: an attribute of the interface, described in the `spec::domain::interfaces` subtree.
-Here the user indicates the white-list of ports and protocols.
+Here the user indicates the allowlist of ports and protocols.
 It is important to mention that when the list is omitted, **all** ports are implicitly included.
   - `vmNetworkCIDR`: the CIDR from which the in-pod bridge **and** the VM will